rainbow-me/fee-suggestions/README.md

 # 🔥🔥🔥 EIP1559 fee suggestions 🔥🔥🔥

-This is a utility function in Javascript that returns returns a series of maxFeePerGas / maxPriorityFeePerGas values suggested for different time preferences.
+ The function suggestFees() is a utility function written in Javascript and it's intended to use with an ethers.js provider.
+It returns a list of suggested maxFeePerGas / maxPriorityFeePerGas pairs where the index of the list is the timeFactor.
+A low timeFactor should be used for urgent transactions while higher values yield more economical suggestions that are expected to require more blocks to get included with a given chance.
+Note that the relationship between timeFactor and inclusion chance in future blocks is not exactly determined but depends on the market behavior.
+Some rough estimates for this relationship might be calculated once we have actual market data to analyze.

+The application frontend might display the fees vs time factor as a bar graph or curve.
+The steepness of this curve might also give a hint to users on whether there is currently a local congestion.

 The return value is an array that looks like this:

 ```